lfoppiano/streamlit-pdf-viewer/README.md

 - Based on the pdf.js library
 - Visualize annotations on top of the PDF documents
 - Render text on top of the PDF document, allowing copy-paste
-- Allow to render specific pages of the PDF document
+- Allow rendering specific pages of the PDF document
 - Scroll to a specific page
 - Scroll to a specific annotation
 - Allow custom callbacks when an annotation is clicked
-- Additional support showing PDF documents using the native pdf.js browser's viewer: "legacy" (with limitations, no annotations, no scrolling, etc..)
+- Additional support showing PDF documents using the native pdf.js browser's viewer: "legacy" (with limitations, no annotations, no scrolling, etc.)

 ## Limitations

 - Tested and developed to support Firefox and Chrome.
 - The legacy visualization works only on Firefox and does not support annotations
-- Our Javascript skills are limited, so all troubleshooting may take time
+- Our JavaScript skills are limited, so all troubleshooting may take time
 - The component is still in development, so expect some bugs and limitations
 - The streamlit reload at each action may render slowly for complex PDF documents